brightio/penelope/README.md

 ### Demonstrating Random Usage

-As shown in the below video, within only a few seconds we have easily:
+As shown in the video below, within only a few seconds we can:
-1. A fully functional auto-resizable PTY shell while logging every interaction with the target
+1. Get a fully functional auto-resizable PTY shell while logging every interaction with the target
-2. Execute the lastest version of Linpeas on the target without touching the disk and get the output on a local file in realtime
+2. Execute the latest version of LinPEAS on the target without touching the disk and save the output to a local file in real time
-3. One more PTY shell in another tab
+3. Open one more PTY shell in another tab
-4. Uploaded the latest versions of LinPEAS and linux-smart-enumeration
+4. Upload the latest versions of LinPEAS and linux-smart-enumeration
-5. Uploaded a local folder with custom scripts
+5. Upload a local folder with custom scripts
-6. Uploaded an exploit-db exploit directly from URL
+6. Upload an exploit-db exploit directly from URL
-7. Downloaded and opened locally a remote file
+7. Download and open a remote file locally
-8. Downloaded the remote /etc directory
+8. Download the remote /etc directory
-9. For every shell that may be killed for some reason, automatically a new one is spawned.
-This gives us a kind of persistence with the target
+9. Automatically spawn a new shell if an existing shell dies, helping keep access available during unstable shell sessions

 https://github.com/brightio/penelope/assets/65655412/7295da32-28e2-4c92-971f-09423eeff178

 ### Main Menu Commands
 Some Notes:
 - By default you need to press `F12` to detach the PTY shell and go to the Main Menu.
-If the upgrade was not possible the you ended up with a basic shell, you can detach it with `Ctrl+C`.
+If the upgrade was not possible and you ended up with a basic shell, you can detach it with `Ctrl+C`.
 This also prevents the accidental killing of the shell.
 - The Main Menu supports TAB completion and also short commands.
 For example instead of `interact 1` you can just type `i 1`.

 ![Main Menu](https://github.com/user-attachments/assets/a0ba2925-ea7a-4c09-9ed0-8063a7d21b65)